Credit by Examination and Advanced Placement

 11

-AP Physics Exam Limitation: Maximum 4 semester toward CSU GE Certification and 6 semester toward CSU baccalaureate
+AP Physics Exam Limitation: Maximum 6 semester toward CSU baccalaureate

 Local PCC GE: AP exams may be applied to the Local PCC GE based on the corresponding GE areas listed above.